 Earlier there was a myth about Six Sigma that this methodology was only useful in Manufacturing but when the construction company also implemented this successfully then this myth permanently broke down.

-One big construction company Tinjin Xianyi construction technology ltd found that the construction time and construction waste at the site, both reduced with high percentage after implementation of Six Sigma.
+One big construction company Tinjin Xianyi construction technology ltd found that the construction time and construction waste at the site were both reduced by a high percentage after the implementation of Six Sigma.

-One of the largest construction company in the world, the Bechtel corporations, they invested $30 million for six sigma program in order to identify or prevent the rework/ repair activities and in the end after successful implementation of this methodology they recorded savings of $200 million.
+One of the largest construction companies in the world, Bechtel Corporation, invested $30 million in the six sigma program in order to identify or prevent rework/ repair activities and in the end after successful implementation of this methodology they recorded savings of $200 million.
 These examples change the way people look at this powerful technique.

 In the healthcare industry also Six Sigma provided powerful results.
 Many hospitals implemented this and got the best results.
-Then comes the Supply chain, it is one of the most important part of any business.
+Then comes the Supply chain, which is one of the most important parts of any business.

-In the banking sector, six sigma played important roles by improving the accuracy of allocation of cash to reduce bank charges, automatic payments, improving accuracy, reducing documentary credits defects, reducing variation in collector performance.
+In the banking sector, six sigma played important roles by improving the accuracy of allocation of cash to reduce bank charges, and automatic payments, improving accuracy, reducing documentary credit defects, and reducing variation in collector performance.

-Top financial institutions like Bank of America, American Express, Sun trust bank, and JP Morgan chase reported positive improvements in their operations after Six Sigma implementation.
+Top financial institutions like Bank of America, American Express, Sun trust bank, and JP Morgan Chase reported positive improvements in their operations after the Six Sigma implementation.

 Challenges of six sigma methodology–